innereq/morkerfyr/README.md

 - Shows playing track and history of played tracks (using RSAS-exclusive API endpoints)
 - Dark theme switcher
 - Markdown-powered blog
+- RSS feed and sitemap.xml for the blog
 - It's ugly! (plz halp)

 ### TODO

-- RSS feed for the blog
 - Clickable tags for blog posts
 - Play radio when lurking other pages